vije1711/Pihu_Math/README.md

 python project.py
 ```

-Select your desired operations, choose a difficulty level (Easy, Medium or Hard) and specify the number of questions, then start the exam.
+Select your desired operations and specify the number of questions, then start the exam.
+The app now adapts difficulty dynamically per operation.
+Past sessions are analyzed to classify questions as **Easy**, **Medium**, or **Hard**, and quizzes mix these levels automatically.
 Available modes include basic arithmetic, fractions, prime factorization, HCF and the new **LCM** practice.
 After completion you can save a PDF report summarizing your results.
 A checkbox labeled **Factors & Prime Count** enables quiz questions that ask how many factors a given number has, reporting whether it is prime or composite.

 After every quiz the app updates a single workbook named `AllSessions.xlsx` in the output folder.
 It contains a cumulative `Log` sheet, an `Index` sheet linking to each session's summary, and one `Summary_<number>` sheet per session.